 Jeffrey Epstein was an American financier whose social life included famous politicians and celebrities, including Donald Trump, Bill Clinton, and Prince Andrew, Duke of York.
 Accused of running a network of underage girls for sex for himself and others, Epstein was arrested in 2019 on charges of sex trafficking of minors.

 However, Epstein died by apparent suicide in his jail cell later that same year, and all charges against him were dropped, spawning significant controversy and allegations of conspiracy.
 In 2021, his long-time partner Ghislaine Maxwell was convicted of sex trafficking for procuring girls for Epstein and his associates to abuse.
-She will face sentencing in 2022.

 Get Educated on What Human Trafficking Looks Like